grantcolley/react-notes/README.md

 # TypeScript
 [TypeScript](https://www.typescriptlang.org/) was first released in 2012.
 It is a superset of JavaScript that adds Type safety resulting in fewer runtime bugs.

+When a JavaScript codebase grows, it can become hard to read and maintain.
+TypeScript’s type system solves this problem.
+TypeScript uses the type system to allow code editors to catch type errors as developers write problematic code.

 TypeScript can’t be executed directly in a browser – it must be transpiled into JavaScript first.

 How it works is you write TypeScript code in `.ts` files and TypeScript compiles them to regular JavaScript `.js` files.